ekapolc/ASR_classproject/README.md

 This tutorial will guide you some basic functionalities and operations of [Kaldi](http://kaldi-asr.org/) ASR toolkit.

-Project Kaldi is released under the Apache 2.0 license, so is this tutorial.

 You can go the the recipe in Kaldi by

 ```bash